Ontario Small Claims

 Under section 29 of the Courts of Justice Act, the court may award up to 15% of the amount claimed in representation fees to the successful party.
 On a $50,000 claim, this could mean up to $7,500 in recoverable legal costs.

-If an Offer to Settle was made at least 7 days before trial and the other party received a less favourable result, the court may award up to double costs — 30% of the amount claimed (Rules 14.07 and 19.06).
+If an Offer to Settle was made at least 7 days before trial and the other party received a less favourable result, the court may award up to double costs — 30% of the amount claimed (Rule 14.07).
+The cost award calculator computes the maximum award on your numbers — representation fee, offer-to-settle doubling, and disbursements.

 Free 30-minute consultation.
 Get a clear assessment of your case value and legal options.